 Wedlake Bell is a great place to work.
 Our reputation attracts blue chip clients, household names and international brands.
 Our size ensures a friendly working environment with room to be noticed.

 People thrive here because they work with great clients alongside bright people who genuinely take pleasure in what they do.
-According to The Legal Week Employer Report 2015 we are one of the top 10 Law firms to work for in the UK.

 - believe in the importance of enjoying what you do